shivamkumard107/TicTacToe-Online/Readme.md

 # TicTacToe-Online

-Replace google-services.json with your own google-services.json
+### How to run

-to do that follow the steps
+Replace google-services.json with your own google-services.json to do that follow the steps:
 1. go to https://console.firebase.google.com
 2. add your project in the firebase.
 3. register your app in the project.